 Requesting Party may suspend concessions or other obligations.
 As the amount of disbursement is published each year by the United States' authorities, the corresponding levels are clearly defined.
-Brazil adds that the arbitrator in US - 1916 Act (EC) (Article 22.6 - US) acknowledged that the fact that the requested suspension had not been stated in quantitative terms did not, in and of itself, render a request for suspension of concessions or other obligations inconsistent with Article 22.
+Korea adds that the arbitrator in US - 1916 Act (EC) (Article 22.6 - US) acknowledged that the fact that the requested suspension had not been stated in quantitative terms did not, in and of itself, render a request for suspension of concessions or other obligations inconsistent with Article 22.
 A fortiori, in this case, the level of nullification or impairment and the level of suspension are quantifiable and identified at each moment, thus allowing the Arbitrator to determine their equivalence.

-Regarding the allegation according to which the Requesting Parties failed to identify an 2.17 amount of trade that would be covered by their request, Brazil argues that nothing in Article 22 of the DSU requires a "trade effect" test for determining the level of suspension.
-Brazil further argues that it is hardly possible to predict the particular "trade effect" of a tariff increase.
+2.17 Regarding the allegation according to which the Requesting Parties failed to identify an amount of trade that would be covered by their request, Korea argues that nothing in Article 22 of the DSU requires a "trade effect" test for determining the level of suspension.
+Korea further argues that it is hardly possible to predict the particular "trade effect" of a tariff increase.
 In addition, arbitrators have never previously considered the trade effect of a requested suspension.

-Does Brazil's request fail to meet the minimum specificity standard applicable in an 3.
+Does Korea's request fail to meet the minimum specificity standard applicable in an 3.
 Article 22.6 arbitration?

-- 2.18 In EC - Bananas III (Ecuador) (Article 22.6 - EC), the arbitrators stated that "the specificity standards, which are well established in WTO jurisprudence under Article 6.2 of the DSU were relevant for requests for authorization to suspend concessions under Article 22.2 and for requests for referral of such matter to arbitration under Article 22.6".
-More particularly, the arbitrator considered that: - the request under Article 22.2 must set out the specific level of suspension (i.e. a level (a) deemed equivalent to the nullification or impairment caused by the WTO-inconsistent measure, pursuant to Article 22.4 of the DSU); and - (b) the request must specify the agreement and sector(s) under which concessions or other obligations would be suspended, pursuant to Article 22.3 of the DSU. - 2.19 The specificity issue whether requirement (a) has been met by Brazil in its request, turns on whether the "specific level of suspension" should be expressed "in dollars and cents", i.e. monetary terms.
-This in turn depends on the determination of the substantive issue before the Arbitrator of whether the approach to nullification or impairment proposed by Brazil and the other Requesting Parties is compatible with Article 22 of the DSU.
-We revert to this matter in Section III below. - With regard to requirement (b) above, we note that Brazil's request expressly mentions GATT 2.20 1994.
-In addition, Brazil's request, to the extent that it specifies that the suspension would consist of the imposition of "additional import duties on a final list of goods originating in the United States" 25, unequivocally specifies the sector (trade in goods) concerned. - The question raised by the United States includes a second dimension if one applies mutatis mutandis to this case the standards of specificity developed under Article 6.2 of the DSU.
-This is whether the information provided by Brazil on its proposed level of suspension was such as to prejudice the ability of the United States to defend itself (i.e., in this case, to make an informed
+In EC - Bananas III (Ecuador) (Article 22.6 - EC), the arbitrators stated that "the specificity" 2.18 standards, which are well established in WTO jurisprudence under Article 6.2 of the DSU were relevant for requests for authorization to suspend concessions under Article 22.2 and for requests for referral of such matter to arbitration under Article 22.6".
+More particularly, the arbitrator considered that:

+- the request under Article 22.2 must set out the specific level of suspension (i.e. a level (a) deemed equivalent to the nullification or impairment caused by the WTO-inconsistent measure, pursuant to Article 22.4 of the DSU); and - (b) the request must specify the agreement and sector(s) under which concessions or other obligations would be suspended, pursuant to Article 22.3 of the DSU.

+2.19 The specificity issue whether requirement (a) has been met by Korea in its request, turns on whether the "specific level of suspension" should be expressed "in dollars and cents", i.e. monetary terms.
+This in turn depends on the determination of the substantive issue before the Arbitrator of whether the approach to nullification or impairment proposed by Korea and the other Requesting Parties is compatible with Article 22 of the DSU.
+We revert to this matter in Section III below.

+With regard to requirement (b) above, we note that, while Korea's request does not expressly 2.20 mention GATT 1994, it specifies that the suspension would consist of the imposition of "an additional import duty above bound custom duties on a final list of products originating in the United States".
+Korea's request unequivocally specifies the covered agreement under which the suspension will take place and such suspension will unequivocally apply to the sector of trade in goods.

+The question raised by the United States includes a second dimension if one applies mutatis 2.21 mutandis to this case the standards of specificity developed under Article 6.2 of the DSU.
+This is whether the information provided by Korea on its proposed level of suspension was such as to

-See WT/DS217/20.
+See WT/DS217/25.